Radio Broadcasting & Programming Industry Profile

 Excerpt from Radio Broadcasting & Programming Industry Profile

-The industry includes radio networks and stations, but not companies that broadcast only on the Internet or that primarily produce taped radio programs for sale.
+The industry includes radio networks and stations, but not companies that broadcast only on the internet or that primarily produce taped radio programs.

 COMPETITIVE LANDSCAPE

 Business advertising and consumer demographics drive demand.
 The profitability of individual companies depends on advertisement volume, programming mix, and efficient operations.
-Large companies have advantages of market dominance, often owning the only radio stations in a geography.
+Large companies have economies of scale in sales operations and in contracting for programming.
 Small companies can compete effectively with special programming or broadcasters who attract large audiences.
+The US industry is highly concentrated: the 50 largest companies account for more than 80% of revenue.

 View Full Sample Add To Cart Return to the Industry Profile Menu